fanglab/nanodisco/docs/commands_details.rst

      -m : Comma separated list of motifs following IUPAC nucleotide code (e.g. GATC,CCWGG). -a & -m & --motifs_file are exclusive.
      --motifs_file : Path to file with list of motifs (one per line) following IUPAC nucleotide code. -a & -m & --motifs_file are exclusive.

 Advanced parameters.
-We recommend leaving them to default values:
+We recommend leaving them set to default values:

 .. code-block:: none